Bundesliga

 Born in Yaounde in November 2004, Moukoko spent the first 10 years of his life living with his grandparents in Cameroon's capital city before joining his father, a German citizen since the 1990s, in Hamburg in the summer of 2014.

 Moukoko's been producing astronomical figures ever since.
-He first played with BVB's U17s aged 13, their U19s aged 14, and after a total of 127 goals and 26 assists in just 84 appearances in all competitions for BVB at youth level, was promoted to first-team training in January 2020, some 11 months before his 16th birthday.
-He scored 13 goals in four U19 games whilst waiting to be eligible for his full debut(s).
+He first played with BVB's U17s aged 13, their U19s aged 14, and after a total of 127 goals and 26 assists in just 84 appearances in all competitions for BVB at youth level, was promoted to first-team training in January 2020.
+That was some 11 months before his 16th birthday, so he scored 13 goals in four U19 games whilst waiting to be eligible for his full debut.

 Further records were only a matter of time for Moukoko after the DFL reduced the age that a player could legally make his Bundesliga debut without special dispensation to 16.
 The day after his Sweet 16, the pocket-rocket forward duly became the league's youngest debutant when he replaced Erling Haaland in Dortmund's 5-2 thrashing of Hertha Berlin.
-Less than a month later, he wrote his name into the history books as the Bundesliga's youngest scorer with his effort against Union Berlin on Matchday 13 of 2019/20, making him - at 16 years and 28 days - almost a year younger than previous incumbent Florian Wirtz on his first goal.
+Less than a month later, he wrote his name into the history books as the Bundesliga's youngest scorer with his effort against Union Berlin on Matchday 13 of 2019/20.
+At 16 years and 28 days he was almost a year younger than the previous record holder Florian Wirtz was when he had got his first goal.

-Between times, Moukoko's run-out against Zenit Saint Petersburg made him the UEFA Champions League's youngest player, aged 16 years and 19 days of age.
-He went on to break another Wirtz record by becoming the youngest player to make 50 Bundesliga appearances at the age of 18 years and 139 days - a milestone Moukoko celebrated by hitting the winner against Union Berlin on Matchday 27 of the 2022/23 campaign.
+Between times, Moukoko's run out against Zenit Saint Petersburg made him the UEFA Champions League's youngest player, aged 16 years and 19 days of age.
+He went on to break another Wirtz record by becoming the youngest player to make 50 Bundesliga appearances.
+Moukoko was just 18 years and 139 days when he did so, and he celebrated the milestone by hitting the winner against Union Berlin on Matchday 27 of the 2022/23 campaign.

 Watch: Moukoko and the 10 youngest goalscorers in Bundesliga history